forrestwilkins/anrcho/README.md

 Anrcho - Organize, resist, and build consensus
 ======
-Anrcho is an anonymous social network and voting platform built for the workers of the world, or an increasingy cyber-centric proletariat, designed to facilitate democratic organization and consensus building within local or international communities.
+Anrcho is an anonymous voting platform designed to facilitate horizontal organization by streamlining the whole process of consensus decision making.
 Each post is in the form of a motion or proposal, to do some action or plan some local event, enabling anyone to support, block, or discuss any given proposal with complete and total anonymity.
-Via this model of consensus, anyone can begin organizing with the members of their community, locally or globally, the tools. https://anrcho.com/
+Via this open model of consensus, anyone can begin organizing with the members of their community, locally or globally. https://anrcho.com/

 Anrcho is free and open source software, as specified above by the GNU General Public License.